-Iran Says It Has Seized A British Tanker In Strait Of Hormuz
+Iran Says It Seized A British Oil Tanker In Strait Of Hormuz

 Iran says its military seized a U.K.-flagged tanker that was passing through the Strait of Hormuz Friday afternoon.
 Ship-tracking data show the Stena Impero was traveling from the United Arab Emirates to a port in Saudi Arabia when it suddenly veered toward Iran's coast.

-The ship's owners, Stena Bulk and Northern Marine Management, confirmed the seizure, issuing a statement saying the Stena Impero "was approached by unidentified small crafts and a helicopter during transit of the Strait of Hormuz while the vessel was in international waters."
+The ship's owners, Stena Bulk and its subsidiary Northern Marine Management, confirmed the seizure, issuing a statement saying the Stena Impero "was approached by unidentified small crafts and a helicopter during transit of the Strait of Hormuz while the vessel was in international waters."

 In a statement, the owners added, "We are presently unable to contact the vessel which is now heading north towards Iran."